LouiseMatheson/analyseVDJ/README.md

   -b [BAM [BAM ...]], --bam [BAM [BAM ...]]
-                        optionally list all bam files that should be used (please provide complete path .
-If none are listed, all .bam files in the directory will be used
+                        optionally list all bam files that should be used (if this option is specified, please list every file required and provide complete paths unless in current                             directory).
+If none are listed, all .bam files in the current directory and those listed with -d will be used

   -d [DIRECTORIES [DIRECTORIES ...]], --directories [DIRECTORIES [DIRECTORIES ...]]
                         Provide paths to any additional directories to search